Draugen (video game): Plot

 Edward Harden arrives in the remote village of Graavik with his young companion, Alice.
 Harden is in pursuit of his missing sister Elizabeth, whose last known location appears to be the household of the Fretland family of Graavik.
 Edward and Alice find the village completely deserted and seek out the Fretland farmhouse.
 With the owners missing, the pair settle in and wait for the arrival of the natives.
 Searching the house, Edward finds a tailor's dummy, wearing his sister's characteristic scarf, convincing him that Elizabeth had been or perhaps still is in the vicinity.
-During their first night, Edward catches a glimpse of a shadow at his window and gives chase, believing the figure to his sister.
+During their first night, Edward catches a glimpse of a shadow at his window and gives chase, believing the figure to be his sister.
 After a frantic pursuit through the hillside, he is found by Alice, who notes that their boat, tethered at the coast, has now disappeared, stranding them in the village.

 The pair explore the village the next day, primarily for news of Elizabeth, but also to uncover the eerie events preceding the disappearance of the villagers.
 They learn that Graavik used to be a mining town, ran by twin brothers Johan and Fredrik Fretland.
 An unknown quarrel drew the brothers apart and their hostility to each other was reflected among the rest of the community.
-Ultimately, the death of Fredrik's daughter Ruth, for which Fredrik accuses his nephew Simon, breaks any remaining family bonds completely and sparks open conflict.
-Edward and Alice come upon a unnamed villager near the church who hung himself.
-Later on, Edward find Anna's diary entries showing concern for Ruth, who had apparently been making secret visits somewhere on the island and hoarding seemingly ancient Viking artifacts.
+Ultimately, the death of Johan's daughter Ruth, for which Johan accuses his nephew Simon, breaks any remaining family bonds completely and sparks open conflict.
+Edward and Alice come upon an unnamed villager near the church who hung himself.
+Later on, Edward finds Anna's diary entries showing concern for Ruth, who had apparently been making secret visits somewhere on the island and hoarding seemingly ancient Viking artifacts.